Moukhtar-youssef/moogle/services/indexer/README.md

     - [x] If it doesn't exist or the entry was updated, add entry
 - [x] Ignore pages that are not in english
 - [x] Index images

+Make a new service for images.
+Make sure to store the most important keywords of each page in the database.
+Then I'll fetch for that in the image service.